 4. Open evaluation external peer-review process

 A true scientific peer-review starts after publication of the article.
-Therefore, Nemesis applies a concept of a full post-publishing open-evaluation peer-review.
-Each submission to Nemesis passes through a rigorous quality control process before receiving a first decision.
-The initial in-house quality control deals with issues such as: 1) Compliance with the aim and scope of Nemesis, 2) Compliance with the instructions for authors (ORCID number for first and/or equivalent author and/or corresponding author, use of a correct template, compliance with styles, and references, language correctness), 3) Compliance with ethics in medical publication (ethical committee approval if needed, competing interests disclosure); 4) Check of article with anti-plagiarism software Compilatio; 5) Signing of copyright license CC-BY-SA 4.0.
+Therefore, Nemesis journal applies the concept of a full post-publishing open-evaluation peer-review.
+Each submission to Nemesis journal passes through a rigorous quality control process before receiving a first decision.
+The initial in-house quality control deals with issues such as: 1) Compliance with the aim and scope of Nemesis journal, 2) Compliance with the instructions for authors (ORCID number for first and/or equivalent author and/or corresponding author, use of a correct template, compliance with styles, and references, language correctness), 3) Compliance with ethics in medical publication (ethical committee approval if needed, competing interests disclosure); 4) Check of article with anti-plagiarism software Compilatio; 5) Signing of copyright license CC-BY-SA 4.0 by corresponding author.

 Submissions may be returned to authors for queries.
 Then, the submission is published as version n°1.
-All active readers can apply for a open-evaluation peer-review of any published submission in Nemesis.
-An open-evaluation peer-review is also considered as a publication itself and must follow specific instructions and must use a open-evaluation template form [download here].
+All readers can apply for a open-evaluation peer-review of any published submission in Nemesis journal.
+An open-evaluation peer-review is also considered as a publication itself and must follow specific instructions and must use a open-evaluation template form.
 An open-evaluation peer-review cannot be anonymous as it will receive indexation, pagination, archiving and Digital Object Identifier (DOI) number.
-Each received open-evaluation peer-review will be checked by editorial team for compliance with Nemesis scope, for editorial policies, for ORCID ID, and for competing interests.
+Each received open-evaluation peer-review will be checked by editorial team for compliance with Nemesis journal scope, for editorial policies, for ORCID ID, and for competing interests.
 The open-evaluation peer-reviewer cannot be any author or co-author of present or of any previous articles written by the same authors.
-An open evaluation peer-reviewer must be at least the first author of one article in the area of oral and maxillofacial surgery, and the abstract of that article should be accessible on Pubmed or in any open access oral and maxillofacial journal from DOAJ (Directory of open access journals) database.
+The open-evaluation peer-reviewer must be at least the first author of at minimum one article in the area of oral and maxillofacial surgery with abstract accessible on PubMed or published in any open access journal related to oral and maxillofacial surgery belonging to Directory of open access journals (DOAJ).
 An open-evaluation peer-review must be polite, and bring added-value for the article or for the discussed topic.
 We can accept only one open-evaluation peer-review from the same reviewer for a single article.
-Each further version of a single initial article can be open evaluated once again by the initial open-evaluation peer-reviewer.
-The articles of main interest for the readership will receive many open-evaluation peer-reviews.
-The article with less interest will receive less open-evaluation peer-review.
-All types of articles published in Nemesis can receive open-evaluation peer-reviews.
+Each further version of a single initial article can be again open evaluated once by the initial open-evaluation peer-reviewer.
 The time for sending an open-evaluation peer-review for any published article is not limited.
-At any time in the future, the authors may submit a new version of their initial article, called version n°2, n°3, etc. All versions of the same article together with all related open-evaluation peer-reviews belonging to these versions will be fully and freely accessible for all readers of Nemesis.
+At any time in the future, the authors may submit a new version of their initial article, called version n°2, n°3, etc. All versions of the same article together with all related open-evaluation peer-reviews belonging to these versions will be fully and freely accessible for all readers of Nemesis journal.
 Open-evaluation process guarantees a transparent peer-review of the author’s article.
-In Nemesis the reviewer is truly scientifically acknowledged for his/her intellectual work by a formal publication and archiving of his/her open-evaluation peer-review.
+In Nemesis journal the reviewer is truly scientifically acknowledged for his/her intellectual work by a formal publication and archiving of his/her open-evaluation peer-review.
 The learning of medical reviewing is also made possible with this type of open evaluation system.

-All published articles (original articles and open-evaluation peer-reviews articles) will be deposited in Université catholique de Louvain university library depository system.
+All published articles and open-evaluation peer-reviews articles will be deposited in Université catholique de Louvain university library depository system.

 If you have any question at any stage please email us at firstname.lastname@example.org.

-All readers can access all content of the Nemesis (full open access) without registration.
+All readers can access all content of the Nemesis journal (full open access) without registration.

-All reader which want to perform an open-evaluation peer-review needs to register and log in through the Nemesis webpage and provide with current institutional affiliation, current professional email, ORCID number, and competing statement.
+All reader which want to perform an open-evaluation peer-review needs to register and log in through the Nemesis webpage and provide with current institutional or private practice affiliation, current professional email, ORCID number, and competing statement.
 Open-evaluation peer-reviewing reader is called “active reader”.
-The open-evaluation peer-review is NOT anonymous and needs to use a open-evaluation template document [download here] to fill in.
-Tables and figures and allowed.
+The open-evaluation peer-review is NOT anonymous and needs to use a open-evaluation template document to fill in.
+Tables and figures are allowed.
 There is no limitation for words, pages, figures, tables in open-evaluation peer-review article.
 Open-evaluation peer-review articles are free of charges.